gradle/speed-challenge/README.md

 >mvn clean verify

 The second will run the same build again, but will pull reusable entries from the Maven Build Cache.
-This time you should see significant avoidance savings!
+This time you should see significant avoidance savings, visible through the Performance Tab as described in Step 4 above!

 ![Build Scan Avoidance Savings](build-scan-performance-goals.jpg)